-Product Safety and Recalls in Ontario
+Product Safety and Recalls — Ontario

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-The federal Canada Consumer Product Safety Act (CCPSA) gives Health Canada the power to order mandatory recalls of unsafe consumer products.
-Manufacturers and importers must report serious incidents — including injuries, deaths, and defects — to Health Canada.
+The Canada Consumer Product Safety Act (CCPSA) hands Health Canada the authority to order mandatory recalls of unsafe consumer products.
+Manufacturers and importers carry a parallel duty: report serious incidents — injuries, deaths, defects — to Health Canada within tight windows.

-Penalties for breaking the rules are serious: up to $5 million in fines and/or 2 years in prison.
-Some products are banned outright, including baby walkers.
+The penalties have teeth: up to $5 million in fines and/or 2 years in prison.
+Some products are banned outright, including baby walkers, which Canada took off the market well before most peer countries followed.

 When does it apply?